 Hard Work, Work Smart!
 Commemorating Workers' Voices Amid Changing Times: International Workers' Day

-Without realizing it, we once again welcome National Workers' Day, which falls on May 1, 2025.
-International Workers' Day, commonly known as May Day, is a moment that reminds us of the history and struggles of workers in attaining their rights and well-being, both financially and mentally.
-In Indonesia, this day is a symbol of solidarity and collective reflection on the relationship between workers and companies.
+Without realizing it, we once again welcome National Labor Day, which falls on May 1, 2025.
+International Workers’ Day, also known as May Day, is a moment that reminds us of the history and struggle of workers in securing their rights and well-being, both financially and mentally.
+In Indonesia, this day serves as a symbol of solidarity and collective reflection on the relationship between workers and companies.

-Every year, Workers' Day serves as a time to evaluate work relationships, reminding both parties of their rights and obligations.
+Each year, Labor Day provides an opportunity to evaluate labor relations, reminding both parties of their respective rights and responsibilities.
 Ultimately, this awareness aims to improve productivity and create a better work environment.

-This momentum also serves as a reminder of the spirit of workers' struggles worldwide in pursuing justice.
-However, new challenges continuously emerge in the era of globalization, such as the influence of AI threatening various job sectors, as well as the unequal distribution of working hours and roles compared to the initial job description.
-A work culture known as the "palugada" phenomenon ("whatever you need, I have") certainly becomes a hot topic, especially among Generation Z.
+This occasion also serves as a reminder of the spirit of workers’ struggles worldwide in demanding justice.
+However, new challenges continue to emerge in the era of globalization, such as the impact of AI threatening various employment sectors, as well as the imbalance between work hours, job roles, and initial job descriptions, which weigh heavily on workers’ minds.

-One idea illustrating the importance of balance in navigating the world of work is Diminishing Returns, which explains that excessive work hours or burdens can actually decrease output quality.
-This is also evident in the creative industry sector, where excessive pressure such as “content milking” without breaks can weaken focus and creativity, reducing the quality of their best work.
+Despite these concerns, there are important considerations.
+One idea that highlights the necessity of balance in the workforce is the principle of Diminishing Returns, which explains that excessive work hours or workload can actually diminish the quality of output.
+This trend is especially evident in the creative industry, where relentless pressure, such as "content milking" without breaks, weakens focus and creativity, ultimately reducing the quality of work produced.

-Although Workers' Day is mostly relevant for workers, educational institutions and students can also learn from many policies about work and how they will shape society.
-Today’s workforce requires more than technical skills; mutual respect for rights and obligations, a strong work ethic, and adaptability are the keys to success.
-Furthermore, as agents of change, students are pioneers who can build and restructure various policies for the future of the nation and the state.
+Labor Day is not only relevant for workers but also for educational institutions and students.
+The modern workplace is no longer just about technical skills—mutual respect for rights and responsibilities, strong work ethics, and adaptability are key to success.
+Moreover, as agents of change, students are pioneers who can shape and restructure policies that define the future of the nation.

-Education plays a vital role in shaping students' character, including in understanding justice, workers' rights, and social responsibility.
-Students with integrity and moral awareness will be able to create a harmonious, productive, and sustainable work environment.
-This spirit aligns with Workers' Day values, emphasizing the importance of respect for workers' rights and collective well-being.
+Education plays a vital role in shaping students’ character, including their understanding of justice, workers' rights, and social responsibility.
+Students with integrity and moral awareness can create a harmonious, productive, and sustainable work environment.
+This spirit aligns with the values of Labor Day, emphasizing the importance of respecting workers' rights and collective welfare.

-Collaboration for a Sustainable Future is key for both workers and hirees, Workers' Day teaches us that national progress cannot be achieved by a single party.
-Collaboration between workers, employers, government, and academics is the key to creating a fair and sustainable labor system.
+Labor Day teaches us that national progress cannot be achieved by one party alone.
+Collaboration among workers, employers, the government, and academics is the key to creating a fair and sustainable labor system.

-"Let us work hard, WORK SMART - towards the future of Knowledge and Science!" - Hymn song of UNDIRA
+"Let us all work hard, WORK SMART toward the future of Knowledge and Science!" – UNDIRA Hymn

-Let us celebrate the auspicious history and unity of Workers' Day 2025!
-May the spirit of workers’ struggles continue to inspire, especially for students and the entire academic community of Universitas Dian Nusantara, to build a better future.
+Happy Labor Day 2025!
+May the spirit of workers' struggles continue to inspire students and the entire academic community of Universitas Dian Nusantara in building a better future.
+Trust the process, and one day, your hard work will find its breakthrough.

 (Danang Respati Wicaksono - Evelynie / Humas UNDIRA)